zenml-io/zenml/examples/vertex_ai_orchestration/README.md

 * The **artifact store** to store step outputs in a GCP Bucket.
 * The **metadata store** to track metadata inside a MySQL database.
-* The docker images that are created to run your pipeline are stored in GCP **container registry**.
+* The Docker images that are created to run your pipeline are stored in GCP **container registry**.
 * The **Vertex orchestrator** is responsible for running your ZenML pipeline in Vertex AI.